GNTC’s Team DeSoto crosses the finish line of The Great Race

 The race is not a speed race and the routes between checkpoints are scenic back roads.

-“It is nothing short of life changing — the overall experience, the people we have met, and the things that we have learned,” Barber said.
+“It is nothing short of life changing the overall experience, the people we have met, and the things that we have learned,” said Barber.
 “When we transitioned from the United States into Canada the landscape was beautiful and the back roads that they take us on were absolutely breathtaking.”

 Teams are given instructions and a prescribed time each day to get to the next check point.
 They are not allowed to use GPS, cellphones, or computers.
 The object for Great Race teams is to get to the next checkpoint as close as possible to their prescribed time.
 Penalties are given for the amount of time a team is over or under their prescribed time when they arrive at the checkpoint.

-“The race is all about time management, just to get from point A to point B, within the given time frame,” Valle said.
+“The race is all about time management, just to get from point A to point B, within the given time frame,” said Valle.
 “It’s a really, really big experience and it is very exciting.”

 Team DeSoto competed in the X-Cup division of The Great Race, a special class that was created to encourage younger generations to take an interest in vintage vehicles.